erroronline1/caro/readme.md

 Checking for completeness of form bundles can be applied on display of a record summary.

-Records can be marked as closed to disappear from the records overwiew and not being taken into account for open cases on the landing page summary, but still can be accessed after filtering/searching any keyword, name or identifier.
-On contributing the closed state is revoked by default.
+Records can be marked as closed to disappear from the records overview and not being taken into account for open cases on the landing page summary, but still can be accessed after filtering/searching any keyword within the identifier.
+On further contribution the closed state is revoked by default.

 ![record screenshot](assets/records.png)